-Ratings are expected to be fairly constant over time with ratings revisions generally implemented on an exception basis.
-However, PJM will work with TOs to develop a plan for implementing changes impacting large numbers of facilities if required.
+Transmission Facility Rating calulations are generally constant over time with ratings revisions implemented on a Transmission Facility by Transmission Facility basis.
+However, PJM will work with TOs to develop a plan for implementing changes impacting large numbers of Transmission Facilities as situations dictate, such as a TO Rating Methodology change.

 TERM has been expanded to provide the ability for PJM staff to support bulk ratings uploads.
 To support this type of effort, TOs are required to provide spreadsheets denoting temperature-indexed ratings data for Normal, Long-Term Emergency, Short-Term Emergency and Load Dump ratings.
 Other required data includes the limitation (using an index of approved limitations) associated with the corresponding ratings (e.g., conductor, relay, etc.).
 The spreadsheets must also provide the PJM EMS B3 Text name to link the equipment to the existing PJM EMS model.
-Refer to the TERM-Bulk Uploads section in the eDART User Guide for details on submission of Bulk Rating files, including limitations data at: http://www.pjm.com/~/media/etools/edart/edart-user-guide.ashx.
+Refer to the TERM-Bulk Uploads section in the eDART User Guide for details on submission of Bulk Rating files, including limitations data at: https://pjm.com/-/media/etools/edart/edart-user-guide.ashx.4.